-Only 41 of the FTE officers base salary, retirement and FICA is paid for out of the MCSAP funds.
-The other FTE's as well as the approximately 750 officers that are Level III only certified base Salary, Retirement and FICA are paid for with other state funding sources.
+Only 41 of the FTE officers base Salary, Retirement and FICA is paid for out of the MCSAP funds.
+The other FTE's as well as the approximately 725 officers that are Level III only certified base Salary, Retirement and FICA are paid for with other state funding sources.

 Illinois has been limited in its ability to replace personnel over the last several years.
 Currently, IDOT has been able to review its MCSAP program and identify positions to expand the program.
-Several positions have been approved and IDOT is targeting an increase of staff by 5 compliance officers, 2 unit managers, a Program Support Manager, New Entrant Coordinator, Office Coordinator and CMV crash data entry associate within this grant period.
-Illinois State Police also plans to fill the current vacancy within its Commercial Vehicle Section Office within this grant year.
-Illinois has included the projected staff of which positions have been posted to date in the number of personnel participating in MCSAP activities in both the Lead Agency and Sub recipient tables on the following page.
+Several positions were approved, 8 were filled during the past fiscal year.
+Illinois has included the projected staff to date in the number of personnel participating in MCSAP activities in both the Lead Agency and Sub recipient tables on the following page.